JPC-AV/JPC_AV_videoQC/README.md

 - ffmpeg
 - QCTools

+This will install the AV Spex scripts.
+To call them use the command:
+`process-av`

+Verify the install by running:
+`process-av --help`

 ## Running the scripts:

 Usage:
-`python JPC_AV/process_file.py [path/to/directory]`
+`process-av [path/to/directory]`

-All actions performed by process_file.py are recorded in a log file located here:`logs/YYYY-MM-DD_HH-MM-SS_JPC_AV_log.log`
+All actions performed by process-av are recorded in a log file located here:`logs/YYYY-MM-DD_HH-MM-SS_JPC_AV_log.log`

-The process_file.py will first check to ensure that the video file matches the JPC_AV file naming convention, such as `JPC_AV_00001.mkv`
+The process-av will first check to ensure that the video file matches the JPC_AV file naming convention, such as `JPC_AV_00001.mkv`
 If the file does not match the file naming convention, the script will exit.

-process_file.py will run metadata tools on the input video file.
+process-av will run metadata tools on the input video file.
 The available tools are:
 - MediaConch (checks files against the MediaConch policy listed in 'config/command_config.yaml')
 - MediaInfo ("full" or `-f` output)
 - Exiftool